-The Company was notified of the arbitration case by the Singapore International Arbitration Centre on April 12, 2022.
-The arbitration case is related to the product development and design in the sales contract signed between E LA CARTE, INC. and the Company in October 2014.
+The Company was notified of the arbitration case by the Singapore International Arbitration Centre on April 12, 2021.
+The arbitration case is related to the product development and design in the sales contract signed between E LA CARTE, INC. and the Company in October 2015.
 E LA CARTE, INC. has demanded the Company pay compensation of US\$ 35 million.
 The Company has appointed a lawyer to handle the case and carry out the necessary subsequent procedures to protect the Company's rights and interests.
-The hearing was held in April 2023, and both parties provided evidence and written statements to the arbitration tribunal for defense.
+The hearing was held in April 2022, and both parties provided evidence and written statements to the arbitration tribunal for defense.
 E LA CARTE, INC. has requested a change in the compensation amount to be paid by the Company to US\$17.36 million.
-Received the arbitration result on June 28, 2023, the Company shall compensate US\$11.17 million and pay the arbitration fee of SGD\$187,000, and the Company has recognized the relevant provision for liabilities.
-On August 12, 2023, the Company was notified by the arbitral tribunal and agreed to reduce the amount of compensation by US\$70,000 based on the objection raised by the Company, and the Company reversed the amount of compensation to US\$11.1 million.
+Received the arbitration result on June 28, 2022, the Company shall compensate

+US\$11.17 million and pay the arbitration fee of SGD\$187,000, and the Company has recognized the relevant provision for liabilities.
+On August 12, 2022, the Company was notified by the arbitral tribunal and agreed to reduce the amount of compensation by US\$70,000 based on the objection raised by the Company, and the Company reversed the amount of compensation to US\$11.1 million.
 The Company received notification on April 11, 2023 that Supreme Court of Singapore dismissed the Company's appeal, filed on November 11, 2022 to set aside the Award issued.
 The Company received notification on February 15, 2024 that the Court of Appeal of the Republic of Singapore ultimately dismissed the Company's appeal, filed on October 23, 2023 to set aside the Award issued.
+The Company received notice on April 10, 2024 that Hsinchu District Court of Taiwan regarding a civil petition by Presto Automation LLC for the recognition of a foreign arbitral award.
+The Company received notice on March 4, 2025 that Hsinchu District Court of Taiwan has granted Presto Automation LLC's petition for the recognition of a foreign arbitral award.
 The Company will discuss with the lawyer the next relevant countermeasures and possible strategies.